IgniteUI/app-builder-docfx/en/managing-workspaces.md

    - Match existing ones where possible.
    - Display success notifications upon completion.

+> [!NOTE]
-> ⚠️ GitHub repo links are not preserved.
+> GitHub repo links are not preserved.
 You’ll need to reconnect repositories manually.

----

 ## What to Expect

 - **No loss of functionality** during or after migration.
 - **No visual UI changes**.
 - **Localized email notifications** are sent when apps are created or deleted.

----

 ## Limitations